harvestcore/upgote/README.md

 - **DB**: It is the place where all the fetched data is stored.
 Since the data schema is unknown until it is defined by the user, the database management system is a non relational one ([MongoDB](https://www.mongodb.com/) to be precise).
 The driver used to connect to the Mongo server is `mongo-driver` ([this one](https://godoc.org/go.mongodb.org/mongo-driver)).
 - **Log**: Logs all operations performed across all the system.
 All these functionalities are handled using the `log` [Go package](https://golang.org/pkg/log/).

+Since the operations to be performed are mostly asynchronous it does not make sense to use a non-event architecture.
+In addition, these tasks are programmed to run in the background, so there is no need to provide more than a confirmation that its request has been processed correctly or not.

 ---

 ## Why